jeffheaton/aifh/vol3/vol3-python-examples/README.md

 frameworks.
 The environment that I used for these examples includes:

 * [Anaconda Python 3.4](https://www.continuum.io/downloads) - Anaconda is built for scientific computing and contains many packages out of the box.
-* [Theano](http://deeplearning.net/software/theano/install.html) - Numeric package for deep learning that supports CPU/GPU.
+* [TensorFlow](https://www.tensorflow.org/) - Google's numeric package for deep learning that supports CPU/GPU.
-* [Lasange](http://lasagne.readthedocs.org/en/latest/) - A deep neural network framework built upon Theano.
+* [Keras](https://keras.io/) - A deep neural network framework built upon several lower level packages, such as TensorFlow.
-* [Nolearn](https://pythonhosted.org/nolearn/) - A scikit-learn wrapper for Lasange.

 The above links contain information for the installation of each of these packages.
 To make use of all neural network examples in this book you will need the above packages